-- the amount of a financial benefit received by a director to which the director is not entitled; - an intentional infliction of harm on the company or its shareholders; - an unlawful distribution to shareholders; and - an intentional violation of criminal law.
+- the amount of a financial benefit received by a director to which the director is not entitled; - an intentional infliction of harm on the company or its shareholders; - · an unlawful distribution to shareholders; and - an intentional violation of criminal law.

 Our bylaws also provide that each person who was or is a party or is threatened to be made a party to any threatened, pending or completed civil or criminal action or proceeding by reason of the fact that such person is or was a director of the company or is or was serving at our request as a director of another corporation, partnership, joint venture, trust or other enterprise, shall be indemnified and held harmless by us to the fullest extent permitted by Iowa law.
 This right to indemnification shall also include the right to be paid by us the expenses incurred in connection with any such proceeding in advance of its final disposition to the fullest extent authorized by Iowa law.
 This right to indemnification shall be a contract right.
-We may, by action of our board of directors, provide indemnification to our officers, employees and agents to the extent authorized by Iowa law.
+We may, by action of our board of directors, provide indemnification to our officers, employees and agents to the extent and to the effect as the board of directors determines to be appropriate and authorized by Iowa law.